-The point of all of this is, many CADs need to take a preventive approach to avoid lowering Hemoglobin counts/levels.
+The point of all of this is this.
+Many CADs need to take a preventive approach to avoid lowering their Hemoglobin counts/levels.

 With your weakened immune system you must avoid people that are sick.
 That may mean avoiding public places as much as possible, wearing a mask, washing hands often, etc.